H2Gro & Peat Substitutes: the Importance of Re-wetting

 The outstanding effect of H2Gro in peat substrates is well known in the field.
 In response to the increasing demand for peat-reduced substrates with wood fibers, ICL was asked whether H2Gro can achieve a similarly good effect in wood fiber substrates.

-Practical experiments have already shown a very good effect on a variety of differently structured substrates.
+Scientific trials on H2Gro and how it influences substrates’ moisture, have shown a very good effect on a variety of differently structured substrates.
 A trial conducted under the supervision of Dr. Lohr at the Weihenstephan-Triesdorf University in Germany confirmed this effect and the long-term effect of H2Gro in peat-reduced substrates.

 In this experiment, a peat-wood fiber mixture with a ratio of 70% peat and 30% wood fiber was used in 12 cm pots.
 The substrate in the pots was completely saturated and then dried in a climate chamber at 25°C (5% relative humidity).
 This cycle was then repeated 10 times.
 The long-term effect of H2Gro was confirmed throughout all 10 saturation cycles.